USS Mercer (APL-39): Naples, Rhode Island and Argentina, 1951–1956

 She was recommissioned on 12 October 1951 and after a brief overhaul sailed for Norfolk, Virginia, en route to Naples, Italy, where she served as a receiving ship until 1 July 1952.

 Returning to the United States on 21 July, she underwent an overhaul and reported to Davisville, Rhode Island, for duty as a barracks ship for Mobile Construction Battalions.
 On such duty into late 1955, Mercer was thrice deployed to Argentia, Newfoundland from 19 March to 3 October 1953, 14 March to 18 October 1954, and 27 February to 25 July 1955.
 Her Seabee duty was interrupted when she sailed to Washington, D.C., to berth midshipmen of the United States Merchant Marine Academy taking part in President Dwight D. Eisenhower's 1953 Inaugural Parade.

 Upon returning from her 1955 Argentina deployment, Mercer sailed to New York for a pre-inactivation overhaul, and on 7 November she sailed for Green Cove Springs where she was decommissioned 17 February 1956, and once again entered the Reserve Fleet.
 Eleven years later she was reactivated and taken to Long Beach, California for modernization.

 Vietnam, 1968–1969

 She was recommissioned on 11 May 1968 and on 2 June reported for duty with the Amphibious Force, Pacific Fleet, at San Diego.
 Within the month she was en route to her ultimate assignment, South Vietnam where she arrived at Vung Tau on 31 July.
 Well into 1969 she supported Mobile Riverine Force fighting Viet Cong and People's Army of Vietnam forces operating in South Vietnam.

-Mercer left Vietnam in August 1969.
+Mercer left Vietnam in August 1969 and then served as a Barricks Ship at Willamette Iron and Steel Works in Portland, OR. in the mid-1970s.